-- This topic has 2 replies, 1 voice, and was last updated 4 days, 11 hours ago by Tony G.
+- This topic has 3 replies, 1 voice, and was last updated 10 months, 1 week ago by Tom.

 My headlight shone out of the pitch-black darkness like a beacon to a very relieved Tony who had just parked his car outside the locked gate to the Catchpool Valley, Remutaka FP and started walking along the road.
 We gave each other a big hug while simultaneously wondering aloud how we had managed to get ourselves into this whole absurd situation where we finished the day at completely different roadends from each other!
 Sounds absolutely ludicrous and you may well wonder how a situation like that can even happen, but we certainly showed just how easy it can be to misplace your tramping buddy.
 On Strava it looked like I had done a solo traverse from Corner Creek to Wainuiomata Coast Road but that certainly wasn’t the plan by any means.
 Tony and I planned to do an off-track day trip from the coast at Corner Creek up Hinakitaka Stream to the summit of Mt Matthews and then loop back down Corner Creek.
 That was the plan!
 What eventuated was something else a bit different!